kostya-zero/rac-rs/README.md

     client.test_connection()?;
     println!("Successfully connected to the server.");

-    // Register a new user (only for RACv2)
+    // Register a new user
     // This might fail if the user already exists. match client.register_user() {
         Ok(()) => println!("User registered successfully!"),